frontiersi/waterbodies-demo/workflow/README.md

-# waterbodies-demo
+# Complete local workflow
-Prototype workflow for enhancing the features of the DEA waterbodies product.

-## Set up
 This workflow is currently only designed to run locally on Mac OS devices.

-### Step 1: Install GeoServer
+## Step 1: Install GeoServer
 1. Navigate to the [GeoServer Download page](http://geoserver.org/download)
 2. Click the "Stable" release
 3. Under Packages, click the "Platform Independent Binary"